Forest In Ancient Beliefs: Powerful Realm Of Good And Evil, Ghosts, Gods And Monsters

 Still, according to ancient Slavic beliefs, the Forest was full of mythical beings of a usually malevolent type, always trying to work harm.

 Hinduism, Buddhism, and Jainism's cosmologies refer to the so-called 'jambudvipa' (literally "the land of Jambu trees").
-From Hindu mythology, we learn about a great cosmogonic forest with the mighty Jambu with an immortal fruit as large as an elephant, resembling gold, and of which the seeds produce pure gold.
-In this celestial Forest are flowers of light, the plant of immortality grew, and from this plant, Dhanvantari, the physician of the gods, extracted the divine ambrosia.
+From Hindu mythology, we learn about a cosmogonic forest with the mighty Jambu, an immortal fruit as large as an elephant, resembling gold, and of which the seeds produce pure gold.
+In this celestial Forest are flowers of light, the plant of immortality grew, and Dhanvantari, the physician of the gods, extracted the divine ambrosia from this plant.

 In many beliefs, forests were a great danger and a gloomy, mysterious, barren area of magic, evil spirits, and darkness that should be avoided.